 Feeling anxious at times is quite normal but it can often get the better of us and become a constant feature of our daily life.
 Some people find it hard to control their worries and anxieties.
-Anxiety is created by negative thinking and the more we think in a negative way, the more our brain encourages us to continue that line of thought and we become trapped in a cycle of negative thinking.
-We often think negatively about the past and worry about what might happen in the future which both cause a great deal of anxiety.
+Anxiety is maintained when we think negatively and the more we think in a negative way, the more our brain encourages us to continue that line of thought and we become trapped in a cycle of negative thinking.
+There are a wide variety of negative thinking errors such as catastrophising, black or white thinking and negative mind reading to name but a few.
+These distortions in our thinking can cause a great deal of anxiety resulting in a manifestation of physical symptoms.
+When we feel anxious and fearful this can have a massive impact on how we behave in life causing us to withdraw and avoid situations.

 Hypnotherapy helps you to break that cycle and gets you focusing on the positive aspects of your life.
 It allows you more control over your thoughts, feelings and behaviours, enabling you to deal with any situation life has in store for you.